 We may transfer, access, or store personal information about you outside of the European Economic Area (“EEA”), Switzerland, or another country that requires legal protections for international data transfer.
 When we do, we will ensure that an adequate level of protection is provided for the information by using one or more of the following approaches:

-We may transfer personal information to organizations that participate in Privacy Shield for transfers from the EEA or Switzerland to the U.S.
+We may transfer personal information to organizations that participate in Privacy Shield or its successor data transfer mechanisms for transfers from the EEA or Switzerland to the U.S.